glu

 Standard Markdown features: headings, bold, italic, code, lists, blockquotes, horizontal rules, and links.

 Raw HTML is supported inside Markdown.
-This allows using CSS features like leaders for table-of-contents dot fills via inline <span> elements.
+This allows using CSS features like leaders for table-of-contents dot fills via inline <span> elements, or generating barcodes with <barcode> elements.

 Default stylesheet